gtaylor/EVE-Market-Data-Relay/doc_src/using.rst

 Using data from the EMDR network
 ================================

+All data coming out of EMDR is in `Unified Uploader Interchange Format`_, which is a JSON-based standard for market orders and history.
+See the `spec <Unified Uploader Interchange Format>`_ for more details.

 Below are a few examples of how to connect to the data feed.
 If you see anything wrong with the examples below, please let us know on the `issue tracker`_.
 The original author of this documentation is only familiar